sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 Models of multibody systems commonly have time varying inputs in the form of the magnitudes of forces or torques.
 In many cases, these specified inputs may be derived from the state of the system or even from the output of another dynamic system.
-The :obj:`sympy.physics.mechanics.actuator` module includes classes to help manage the creation of such models of force and torque inputs.
+The :obj:`~sympy.physics.mechanics.actuator` module includes classes to help manage the creation of such models of force and torque inputs.
 An actuator is intended to represent a real physical component.
-For example, the spring-damper force from above can be created by sub-classing :obj:`sympy.physics.mechanics.ActuatorBase` and developing a method that generates the loads associated with that spring-damper actuator.
+For example, the spring-damper force from above can be created by sub-classing :obj:`~sympy.physics.mechanics.actuator.ActuatorBase` and developing a method that generates the loads associated with that spring-damper actuator.

 .. plot::
    :format: doctest